qt333/speechRecog_helper/README.md

-# speechRecog_helper
+SpeechRecog_helper
 Program that help automate some simple daily task.
-Checking the trigger phrase from mic and the activate function
+Checking the trigger phrase from mic and then activate function.
+To be continued...